We can help you to explore your study options at college and if this would be the right choice for you.

 To find out more about each of our courses, look at our website and come to our open events.

 Will I have to find my own placement?

-We have a team of work placement officers who will help you find and set up your work placement.
-It’s a good idea to think about where you would like to complete your placements and asking local companies if they would be interested in taking you.
+Although we have a team of work placement officers who will help you find and set up a work placement we would recommend that you think about who or where you would like to gain experience and strongly encourage you to approach local companies for opportunities.